 Like all other doctors, podiatrists have a legal duty to provide appropriate care and treatment to their patients.
-This includes the duty to order necessary tests, diagnose, and treat medical conditions, and to properly perform surgeries.
+This includes the duty to order necessary tests, diagnose, and treat medical conditions, and properly perform surgeries.
 In certain situations, the podiatrist should refer the patient to other medical specialists for conditions outside their expertise.

-There are occasions when patients suffer injuries due to the medical errors by podiatrists.
+There are occasions when patients suffer injuries due to medical errors by podiatrists.
 In these situations, the injured patient can file a podiatrist malpractice lawsuit with the help of a Michigan lawyer.

 Common Causes of Podiatrist Malpractice

 - Heel spur surgery errors

 - Diabetic ulcers and foot sores not properly treated

 To sue a podiatrist for malpractice, the patient must prove that the doctor failed to act as a reasonably trained podiatrist would do under the same or similar circumstances.
 The expert opinion of another podiatrist is necessary to establish liability for the claim.